rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/03-creating-form-storage-adapters.markdown

 `save`, which serves as the method for adding and updating form records <!--(do we really do anything with updating?)-->

-The `save` method takes a `DDMStorageAdapterSaveRequest`.The interface demands that you return a `DDMStorageAdapterSaveResponse` and handle `StorageException`s.
+The `save` method takes a `DDMStorageAdapterSaveRequest`.
+The interface demands that you return a `DDMStorageAdapterSaveResponse` and handle `StorageException`s.